Muthukumar-Subramaniam/install-k8s-on-linux/README.md

 ----

 This Ansible playbook automates the installation and configuration of a Kubernetes cluster on Linux, with a single control plane node and multiple worker nodes, using [the most recent stable Kubernetes release](https://github.com/kubernetes/kubernetes/releases/latest).
+We understand that there’s Kubespray, which is much more powerful and allows for a lot of customizations, but this playbook is lightweight and simple.
+It might be a good option for those looking to set up a quick and easy development and testing environment of Kubernetes on Linux.

 **Suitable Environment:** Development & Testing